Carnewas and Bedruthan Steps: History

 People have been in the area since at least the Bronze Age with six barrows nearby to the north, and overlooking Bedruthan Steps is Redcliff Castle, which dates back to at least the Iron Age.
 Redcliff Castle has three ramparts divided by two ditches, part of which have been quarried to improve the defences.
 Much of the internal parts of the castle have been eroded by the sea.
 A second castle is within a mile to the north at Park Head and two miles to the south at Griffin's Point, a third.
 Cliff Castles or promontory forts are defensive structures that are thought by archaeologists to have been permanently occupied.
-In 2009, a menhir or longstone was discovered in a boundary hedge close to the coastal footpath.
+In 2009, a menhir or longstone was discovered in a boundary hedge close to the coastpath.
 The stone lies on its side and is 9 ft long.

 Evidence of mining exists as shafts on the cliffs nearby at Trenance Point, and adits above the beach at Carnewas.
-Carnewas mine itself started in 1855 and followed a lead lode accessible from near the tideline at low water with lodes containing silver, copper/antimony (Tetrahedrite) and nickel at a lower level.
-This working ceased operation in 1863 but the workings were opened again in 1868 to extract iron (Hematite), closing in 1874 having produced over 6000 tons of iron ore although between 1871 and 1874 total production was only 940 tons.
+Carnewas mine itself started in 1855 and followed a lead lode accessible from near the tideline at low water with lodes containing silver, copper/antimony (tetrahedrite) and nickel at a lower level.
+This working ceased operation in 1863 but the workings were opened again in 1868 to extract iron (hematite), closing in 1874 having produced over 6000 tons of iron ore although between 1871 and 1874 total production was only 940 tons.
 Ladders and steps to the beach are thought to have been needed to reach the mine workings.
 The National Trust shop was originally the count house (office) of Carnewas Mine, and the cafe was one of the mine buildings.

 The name Bedruthan Steps is said to be taken from a mythological giant called Bedruthan, who used the rocks (stacks) on the beach as stepping stones, and seems to be a late-19th-century invention for Victorian tourists.
 The first written record of the name is from the West Briton newspaper in February 1847 and is likely to refer to one of two cliff staircases used by miners to get to the mine workings and now refers to the whole beach.